-DfE advice What to Do if You Are Worried a Child is Being Abused - Advice for Practitioners provides more information on understanding and identifying abuse and neglect.
+DfE advice "Child abuse concerns: guide for practitioners" provides more information on understanding and identifying abuse and neglect.
 Examples of potential indicators of abuse and neglect are highlighted throughout the advice and will be particularly helpful for school and college staff.
 The NSPCC website also provides useful additional information on abuse and neglect and what to look out for.

-Annex B of KCSIE 2021 contains important additional information about specific forms of abuse and safeguarding issues.
+Annex B of KCSIE 2022 contains important additional information about specific forms of abuse and safeguarding issues.
 School and college leaders and those staff who work directly with children should read the annex.

-Where the concerns are of a sexual nature the DSL will have regard to the NYSCP guidance 'Children and Young People Who Display Sexualised Behaviour'
+Where the concerns are of a sexual nature the DSL will have regard to the NYSCP guidance Children and Young People Who Display Sexualised Behaviour

-Where there are concerns or allegations of youth generated sexual imagery, (often referred to as 'sexting') these must always be reported to the DSL, who will have regard to the updated 2020 guidance: 'UK Council for Child Internet Safety Guidance 'Sexting In Schools and Colleges Responding to Incidents and Safeguarding Young People'.
+Where there are concerns or allegations of youth generated sexual imagery, (often referred to as 'sexting') these must always be reported to the DSL, who will have regard to the updated 2020 guidance: